danangah/works/research/PLAYBOOK_SOP.md

 This file is the stable operating procedure.
 Do not append run-specific findings, source candidates, dates, or conclusions here.
 Each run writes its result under `outputs/YYYY-MM-DD/`.

+This SOP is governed by the standing requirements and evaluation baseline in [REQUIREMENTS.md](REQUIREMENTS.md).
+The requirements define the mandatory content and quality gates; this file defines the repeatable execution procedure.

 ## 1. Define the research question

 Record the audience, company stage, budget, channels, decision to support, and success metric before collecting sources.
 Keep the question narrow enough to test.